mismanc/shop-container/README.md

 ### [Shop Frontend](https://github.com/mismanc/shop-front)

 In this application you will see a list of some items.
 You can simply select and buy them.
-After clicking "Buy" button, an email including selected items will be sent to the email defined in the env variables.
+After clicking "Buy" button, and order will be created and an email including selected items will be sent to the email defined in the env variables.

 ## Available Scripts